ligoj/ligoj/README.md

 ## Make Ligoj home persistent

 You can keep your plugins installation by mapping `/usr/local/ligoj` with a volume.
+The `ligoj-ui` container has no persistent data.

 ```
-docker run -d --name ligoj-api --link ligoj-db:db -v ~/.ligoj:/usr/local/ligoj ligoj-api:1.7.2
+docker run -d --name ligoj-api --link ligoj-db:db -v ~/.ligoj:/usr/local/ligoj ligoj/ligoj-api:1.7.2
 ```

 ## Dev section